greydust/umamusume/README.md

 * `npm run start` in root folder.

 # Deploy
-* `npm deploy` in root folder to deploy on GitHub Pages.
+* `npm run deploy` in root folder to deploy on GitHub Pages.